 Many developing countries have a growing middle class and demand energy security.
 It is important for regions to maintain value in existing generating assets, a diverse fuel mix or securing a low-cost sourced fuel, such as coal, all while they also strive to lower greenhouse gas (GHG) emissions.
 First movers like the BD3 project have proven the technology and are demonstrating the path for cost reduction.
 This ensures that coal production around the world is a sustainable, reliable, and a cleaner source of energy.

 BD3 Learnings for other Industrial Sources

-For example, during the production of cement, which produces 5% of the world's CO2, two-thirds of the emissions are from processing due to the extreme heat required to produce it.
+For example, during the production of cement, which produces five per cent of the world's CO2, two-thirds of the emissions are from processing due to the extreme heat required to produce it.
 Flue gas from a cement plant can be very similar to the flue gas stream from a coal-fired power plant.
-As a result it is relatively easy to adapt the expertise acquired at BD3 to help de-risk the cement industry.
+As a result, it is relatively easy to adapt the expertise acquired at BD3 to help de-risk the cement industry.

 Highlights of BD3